WEHI-SODA-Hub/RoCrateProfileProposal/README.md

 I have previously tested profile definition and generation using LinkML: [`WEHI-SODA-Hub/proclaim`](https://github.com/WEHI-SODA-Hub/proclaim).
 My main issues with this approach are [explained here](https://github.com/WEHI-SODA-Hub/proclaim/blob/main/linkml_issues.md).
 In brief:
 * This requires introducing a new file format (YAML), new syntax etc
-* RO-Crate concepts such as "data entities" aren't readily modelled using LinkML's type system
+* RO-Crate concepts such as "data entities" which are not actually classes aren't readily modelled using LinkML's type system
 * Profile validations would probably require re-defining LinkML classes.
 Modelling the validation as standalone constraints are much simpler to reason with.
-* LinkML can't make statements about the graph itself, such as the existence of certain entities (?)
+* LinkML can't easily make statements about the graph itself, such as the existence of certain entities, whereas SHACL can
 * LinkML doesn't yet support "extra" properties that are not defined in the schema
 * The LinkML SHACL generator is not production ready, meaning that we would have no way to directly *use* the schemas
 * Various runtime features are missing from LinkML